reboottime/Accmulated-Specs/README.md

 # spec_accumulations
-Some industry spec conventions I accumulated along the way
+Some industry spec docs I accumulated along the way from work